Albuterol Syrup (Cont.)

 Albuterol syrup can potentially interact with several other medicines.

-You should talk with your healthcare provider prior to taking albuterol syrup if you have:
+You should talk with your healthcare provider prior to taking this medication if you have:

 Also, let your healthcare provider know if you are: